-Da Nang General and Da Nang Orthopedic and Rehabilitation Hospital
+Da Nang General Hospital and Da Nang Orthopedic and Rehabilitation Hospital

 Da Nang, Vietnam

-We are pleased to announce our affiliation with both Da Nang General, a state hospital that delivers the largest portion of care to the indigent, and Da Nang Orthopedic and Rehabilitation Hospital.
+We are pleased to announce our affiliation with both Da Nang General Hospital, a state hospital that delivers the largest portion of care to the indigent, and Da Nang Orthopedic and Rehabilitation Hospital.
 These two clinical sites offer fairly sophisticated and diverse medical care with very limited resources to underserved and poor populations.
-As a tertiary referral center, Da Nang General offers a wide spectrum of subspecialty care to a large catchment area (approximate population of 4 million).
-Da Nang Orthopedic and Rehabilitation Center is a private facility which receives state funding and provides indigent as well as fee for service care.
+As a tertiary referral center, Da Nang General offers a wide spectrum of sub-specialty care to a large catchment area (approximate population of 4 million).
+Da Nang Orthopedic and Rehabilitation Center is a private facility which receives state funding and provides indigent as well as fee-for-service care.

 Because of the sophistication and broad spectrum of existing health care services, this is a unique opportunity for high skilled and sub-specialty trained physicians to practice their sub-specialty skills in a low resourced and underserved communities.

 Founded in 2004 by Kaiser Permanente oncologist Gail Wagner, MD, and colleagues, The Tiba Foundation partners with The Matibabu Foundation to provide medical care, training, and equipment to residents of Ugenya, Kenya, an extremely poor and disadvantaged area near Lake Victoria.
 Matibabu is the Swahili word for “treatment.”
 Matibabu provides primary care services, pediatrics, women’s health, tropical medicine, and HIV/AIDS care to thousands of rural Kenyans.